sinhvt3421/scann--material/README.md

 ```

-We developed a `Self-Consistent Atention-based Neural Network (SCANNet)` that takes advantage of a neural network to quantitatively capture
+We developed a `Self-Consistent Atention-based Neural Network (SCANN)` that takes advantage of a neural network to quantitatively capture
 the contribution of the local structure of material properties.

 The model captures information on atomic sites